 4 Reservation Road

-Located in one of the northeastern most corners of Westchester County, Ward Pound Ridge is an expansive 4,315 acre park that boasts a wide array of amenities and activities--including camping.
-Camping is available in 24 stone lean-tos built by the Civilian Conservation Corps and at 7 tent sites throughout the park.
-It's best to reserve your site in advance, however, if you're willing to test your luck, each day unreserved sites are available on a first-come, first serve basis.
-While all of the sites are beautiful, lean-to 15 has an amazing view of the Hudson River and the view is particularly breathtaking during fall foliage.
-Be forewarned--there is potable water available, but no showers.
-Bring a camp shower or plan for sponge baths.
+Located in one of the northeastern most corners of Westchester, Ward Pound Ridge is an expansive, 4,315-acre park that boasts a wide array of amenities and activities.
+Camping is available in stone lean-tos and at seven tent sites throughout the park.
+While all of the sites are beautiful, lean-to number 15 has an amazing view of the Hudson River.

 Sal J. Prezioso Mountain Lakes Campground – North Salem